hackingmaterials/rocketsled/docs/_sources/index.rst.txt

 A visual explanation...
 -----------------------

-A typical workflow f(x) without optimization might look like this:
+A typical workflow f(x) with optimization might look like this:

 .. image:: _static/diagram_fireworks.png
    :alt: basicwf